intracom-telecom-sdn/jscheduler-go/README.md

 - `pid` is the monitored Java process pid
 - `interval` is the monitoring interval.
 The default value is 3 seconds. _Note_ that the capture of a thread dump is a relatively expensive operation, so the interval should be relatively large if you care about the Jscheduler execution footprint.
 - `policies` is a list of the scheduling policies
-   - The `nameFilter` field is a regular expression that matches the names of the threads to which we will enforce this policy
-   - The `priority` field is an integer in the range `[-20,20)` that corresponds to the new niceness value of the matched threads
-   - The `affinityCpuPool` field stands for the cpu set to which the matched threads will be pinned to.
-It follows the `taskset` command syntax, i.e. it is a numerical list of processors separated by commas and may include ranges.
-For example `1,3,10-16:2` stands for the CPUS 1,3,10,12,14,16.

 The general syntax for the `policies` list is given below